tyfarnan/symstrate/README.md

-# Program Pattern Analysis via Hypergraphs
+# Symbolic Regression for Program Pattern Discovery

-This project explores program synthesis and pattern discovery by analyzing function compositions using hypergraph representations.
+This repository explores how symbolic regression can be used to discover and recover program patterns.
+Using array transformations as a case study, we demonstrate how programs can be represented as hypergraphs and analyzed to find reusable computational patterns.

 ## Overview

-The goal is to discover reusable computational patterns by:
-1. Generating diverse function compositions
+This project demonstrates an exploratory approach to program synthesis using symbolic regression and hypergraph analysis.
+Key concepts include:

-2. Representing programs as hypergraphs
+- Representing programs as hypergraphs
-3. Analyzing pattern similarity and reuse
-4. Finding common substructures
+- Discovering common computational patterns
+- Using symbolic regression for pattern recovery
+- Composing discovered patterns into new programs

+## Purpose

+This research serves as an exploratory learning experience to understand:
+1. How programs can be represented as hypergraphs
+2. How symbolic regression might discover program patterns
+3. The feasibility of recovering program structure from compositions
+4. The role of abstraction in program synthesis

 ## Components